Is Survivorship Bias Destroying Your Optimisation Strategy?

 Don’t’ take users literally:

-Qualitative research and usability testing can provide useful insights for understanding user needs and for developing hypothesis.
+Qualitative research and other forms of customer feedback (e.g. usability testing) can provide useful insights for understanding user needs and for developing hypothesis.
 However, most users don’t reply to surveys on or off-line.
 Further, neuroscience research indicates that a majority of our decisions are made by our non-conscious brain.
 This means that we are not fully aware of why we make many of the small decisions when navigating a website.
 Always make decisions based upon user’s actions and not what they say.
+If you can validate your hypothesis with A/B testing as this is the only way to find out how visitors react to a change in real-life.

-People are prone to survivorship bias because they lack a good understanding of statistics and so training in this area of optimisation will make your team stronger and less likely to fall into the trap of neglecting users who don’t survive a process.
+Survivorship bias is a common logical error that we can all suffer from at times.
+Teams involved in conversion optimisation may be prone to survivorship bias if they lack a good understanding of statistics and so training in this area of optimisation will reduce the likelihood that they fall into the trap of neglecting users who don’t survive a process.

 Thank you for reading this post.
-If you found it useful please share using the social media icons below.
+If you found it useful please feedback below.

 - About the author: Neal provides digital marketing optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk, partypoker.com and Bgo.com.
 He uses a variety of techniques, including web analytics, personas, customer journey analysis and customer feedback to improve a website’s conversion rate.